 Because malic acid is sometimes used to reduce muscle pain and fatigue, magnesium malate is sometimes used for relieving pain in chronic conditions like fibromyalgia.
 One study found that fibromyalgia patients who were given an oral dosage that included a combination of 300–600 mg magnesium and 1200–2400 mg of malate saw improvements in their reported muscle pain.
 However, the research here is still fairly inconclusive.

 Magnesium taurate is created by bonding magnesium to taurine, an amino acid.

 Taurine is thought to have anti-inflammatory properties that are sometimes linked to protection against cardiovascular conditions.
 As such, a magnesium taurate supplement at doses of around 500–1000 mg a day may be a good option if your goals are to reduce blood pressure and protect against heart disease.
-There’s also some evidence that magnesium taurate may be helpful for improving insulin sensitivity in subjects with diabetes at doses of 250 mg per day.
+There’s also some evidence that magnesium taurate may be helpful for improving blood sugar levels in subjects with diabetes at doses of 250 mg per day.

 Magnesium citrate is created by bonding magnesium to citric acid, an organic compound often found in citrus fruits.
 Magnesium citrate is considered one of the most bioavailable forms of magnesium supplements.